 Smoked pork tenderloin is one of my favorite things to make on the Traeger, and this Mexican-inspired version will be one of your new favorites, too.
 You’ll be hard pressed to find a protein option that’s this tender and flavorful with 29 grams of protein and just 3 grams of fat per serving.

-It’s easy to make and requires zero marinating, and we have a great recipe for smoked charro beans that you can make right alongside the pork.
+It’s easy to make and requires zero marinating, and we have great recipes for smoked charro beans and drunken pinto beans you can make right alongside the pork.
 But we’ll get to that later!

 Traeger Smoked Pork Tenderloin Recipe Walkthrough

 There’s a printable recipe card at the bottom of the post, but you’ll find extra tips and a visual walkthrough between here and there.
 If you have questions about ingredient substitutions or cooking method adjustments, there’s a good chance it’s covered in the post.

 You’ll want to take a moment to trim any excess fat and silver skin off the pork tenderloins.
 (The photo above shows pre-trimmed.)
 If you need some help with trimming, check out this guide on how to trim pork tenderloin before cooking.

 The recipe calls for two pork tenderloins that weigh around 1.25 pounds each.
 If you’re using a larger pork loin, that should work fine as long as you adjust the cook time accordingly.
 And if you find yourself with unevenly sized pork tenderloins, you may need to pull one from the smoker a bit early.
 Just keep an eye on the internal temperature.

 Inspired by my popular Mexican Ninja Foodi Chicken, this smoked pork tenderloin recipe calls for a blend of Mexican spices like chipotle chili powder, cumin, oregano, and cinnamon in combination with the classic salt and pepper.